agrawalamit2005/BlockCode/LandRegistrar/README.md

 7. npm run dev // To run the application in browser

 8. open "http://localhost:8080" in web browser

-9. Enter value for 3 text boxes for pricipal , period , rate

-10. Click on **Calculate** button

 11. Metamask will open notification window